 - Data Recovery from USB: Can include bootable data recovery software used to recover files from a computer that won’t boot normally due to system failures or malware infections.

 - Live USB Operating Systems: Certain Linux distributions offer “LiveUSB” versions that can boot from a USB drive.
 This allows you to run an operating system directly from a USB drive without installing it onto a computer’s hard disk.
-A Live Linux USB can be useful for testing or trying Linux or for using a specific Linux environment on a temporary basis.
+A Linux Live USB is a bootable Linux USB that can be useful for testing or trying Linux or for using a specific Linux environment on a temporary basis.

 How to Create a Bootable USB Drive